 The detailed breakdown of their performance on each question can help the client hiring manager decide what questions to ask to make a hiring decision.
 For e.g. a lot of hiring managers like to use the questions a candidate got wrong in the assessment, and delve deeper into that concept to understand if the candidate is a quick learner.

 One of the major benefits of using an ATS and a pre-employment testing tool is that you can automate sourcing and screening, to focus on the human aspect of the job.
 This also frees up recruiter time to move faster than the competition.

 You can sign up for notifications to get scorecards in your email as soon a candidate completes an assessment.
 If a candidate has passed the assessment, you should move them to the next stage ASAP, and try to schedule an interview with the client so that you can close the role before the candidate

 Learn how this leading SEA based IT staffing firm achieved a 55% hit rate (ratio of client selections to number of candidate profiles shared with client) after using Adaface pre-employment assessments.

-Learn how Adaface can help you close more positions for your clients by scheduling a demo.
+Learn how Adaface can help you close more positions for your clients by signing up today.